 A 2017 study conducted by the D.C.
 Policy Center suggests that the time it takes a District resident to commute to work is strongly linked to their income.
-People who live in the Georgetown and Capitol Hill neighborhoods, where residents' average median income is highest, have the shortest average commutes; it often takes residents of these neighborhoods just less than 24.4 minutes to get to work each day.
+People who live in the Georgetown and Capitol Hill neighborhoods, where residents' average median income is highest, have the shortest average commutes; it often takes residents of these neighborhoods less than 25 minutes to get to work each day.
 Meanwhile, those who live in neighborhoods like Brightwood, Petworth, and Anacostia have longer commute times than the overall city average.
-The southeastern quadrant of the District endures the longest commute times of them all, with Marshall Heights residents traveling almost 40 minutes on average in order to get to work each day.
-The percentage of commuters traveling by bus is also highest in the southeastern quadrant of the District, where incomes are lowest and there are no Metro stops.
-These results indicate that low-income people residing within the District must both travel further to access employment and utilize less reliable means of transportation in order to do so.
+The Southeast quadrant of the District endures the longest commute times of them all, with Marshall Heights residents traveling almost 40 minutes on average to work each day.
+The percentage of commuters traveling by bus is also highest in Southeast D.C., where incomes are lowest and there are no Metro stops.
+These results indicate that low-income people residing within the District must both travel farther to access employment and use less reliable means of transportation to do so.

-Map 92: Commute Times, Household Income, and Commuters Traveling by Bus, District of Columbia
+Map 92: Commute Times, Household Income, and Commuters Traveling by Bus, District of Columbia Average Commute Times to Work in Minutes Median Household Income